Sture Bergwall: Confessions and convictions of murder

 After the robbery conviction, Quick was confined to care in an institution for the criminally insane.
+When the clinic considered him ready for release, Quick became fearful of returning to ordinary life and anxious about leaving the institution.
+Wanting to remain there, he began telling stories of childhood abuse and recovered memories of having committed murders.
+These accounts brought him significant attention and status within the institution, while also reinforcing the psychiatrists’ theories and beliefs.
+According to his therapist Birgitta Ståhle, he had multiple personalities with names such as Ellington–who was the evil murderer–Nana, and Cliff.
+She believed his case could have major implications for criminal psychology and trauma theory.
+Bergwall later claimed that these personalities emerged during therapy through interaction with his therapist, and that he adopted and developed them to satisfy her expectations, which in turn reinforced her belief in their existence.

 During therapy, he confessed to more than 30 murders committed in Sweden, Norway, Denmark, and Finland between 1964 and 1993.
 The therapy sessions were followed by police interviews.
 One of his confessions led to the apparent solving of an 18-year-old murder considered to be unsolvable, and another to the apparent informal solving of a murder in Växjö in 1964.
 This 1964 crime was outside the then 25-year statute of limitations in Sweden, but with the information given by Quick, the case was considered closed.

 With no eyewitnesses or technical forensic evidence to connect him to the crimes, Quick was convicted solely on the basis of his own confessions while undergoing recovered-memory therapy on benzodiazepines followed by police interrogations.
 Details in the confessions were wildly wrong and Quick relied on hints and body language from his interrogators to guess the answers expected of him.
 Bergwall/Quick had been researching unsolved murders on microfilm in the Royal Library, Stockholm when he was on day release.

 Consequently, his confession to a murder in Norway led to a Norwegian newspaper writing his story.
 Quick requested back copies including earlier reports of the story from Norwegian journalists that included details hitherto unknown to the Swedish police, leading them to believe that only the perpetrator knew them.